-Copies of passwords, PIN numbers and cryptographic cards are stored in safe-deposit box outside Certum headquarter.
+Copies of passwords, PIN numbers and cryptographic cards are stored in safe-deposit box in the Certum headquarter.

 Offsite storage affects also archives, current copies of information processed by the system and full installation version of Certum applications.
-It enables emergency recovery of most substantial Certum function within 48 hours (in Certum headquarter or in the emergency facility).
+It enables emergency recovery of most substantial Certum function within 48 hours (in Certum headquarter).